strbrgr/jochen/content/now/index.md

 - Big road trip with my parents all across the West.
 - Read _Sandworm_, a book about cybersecurity and Zero days.
 - Bought a T480s off ebay, dabbled with arch and realized that I don't have the time for any of this.
-- Applied for citizenship.
-YEHAAAAAA.
+- Had my N-400 interview

 ## Tunes
 - **Restraining Order** - Fight Back